Ignatius Suharyo Hardjoatmodjo

-Ignatius Cardinal Suharyo Hardjoatmodjo (born 9 July 1950) is an Indonesian prelate of the Catholic Church.
-He has been Archbishop of Jakarta since 2010, after serving as Archbishop of Semarang from 1997 to 2009.
+Ignatius Suharyo Hardjoatmodjo (born 9 July 1950) is an Indonesian ecclesiastical prelate of the Catholic Church, who has served as the Archbishop of Jakarta since 29 June 2010, succeeding Cardinal Julius Darmaatmadja, S.J.
+Prior to this position, Archbishop Suharyo was the Coadjutor Archbishop of Jakarta.
+He currently also serves as the Military Ordinary of Indonesia.
+Previously, he held the position of Archbishop of Semarang from 1997 to 2009.
 He is commonly known as Archbishop Suharyo.